-MISCELLANEOUS PROVISIONS.
+Article 42. - MISCELLANEOUS PROVISIONS.

-- I. The francs and centimes mentioned in this Agreement are gold francs and centimes as defined in the Postal Union Convention. - 2.
+- r.
+The francs and centimes mentioned in this Agreement are gold francs and centimes as defined in the Postal Union Convention. - 2.
 Parcels shall not be subjected to any postal charges other than those contemplated in this Agreement except by mutual consent of the two Postal Administrations. - 3.
 In extraordinary circumstances either Administration may temporarily suspend the Parcel Post, either entirely or partially, on condition of giving immediate notice, if necessary by telegraph, to the other Administration. - 4.
 The two Administrations have drawn up the following Detailed Regulations for ensuring the execution of the present Agreement.
-Further matters of detail, not inconsistent with the general provisions of this Agreement and not provided for in the Detailed Regulations may be arranged from time to time by mutual consent. - 5.
-The internal legislation of the United Kingdom and Yugoslavia shall remain applicable as regards everything not provided for by the stipulations contained in the present Agreement and in the Detailed Regulations for its execution.
+Further matters of detail, not inconsistent with the general provisions of this Agreement and not provided for in the Detailed Regulations, may be arranged from time to time by mutual consent. - 5.
+The internal legislation of the United Kingdom and of the Countries of the Levant under French Mandate shall remain applicable to everything not provided for by the stipulations contained in the present Agreement and in the Detailed Regulations for its execution.